 What we get taught in school and what we learn in the real world are often very different.
 For example, while we’re taught basic math, most of us aren’t taught how to manage money in school.
 The same is true for a freelancer.
-Many people start freelancing because they’re really good at something—writing, development, social media, etc. They love what they do, have achieved a high skill level, and they like the perks of working independently.
+Many people start freelancing because they’re really good at something—writing, content development, social media, etc. They love what they do, have achieved a high skill level, and like the perks of working independently.

 But there are a number of skills that freelancers may not have picked up in school or their career.
-Freelancers are generally highly capable in their field, but have little knowledge about growing and running a business.
+Freelancers are generally highly capable in their field but have little knowledge about growing and running a business.
 Here are five skills that every freelancer should have in order to achieve success.

 Creating a Business Budget

 When you boil it down, running a business is about generating more money (i.e. revenues) than you need to run the business.
 And to do that successfully, it’s essential to create a budget—and stick to it.

 To do that, it’s good to start by making a list of all business-related expenses that you have in a typical year.
 That could include (but isn’t limited to) web hosting, business card printing, software subscriptions/licenses, office supplies, etc. Add all those up, and you have an operating budget, i.e. the amount of money you need to make in order to operate your business.

 Now, this budget may or may not include what you pay yourself; some freelancers pay themselves a regular salary, while others simply take from the profits.
 Either way, be sure to have an idea about what you need to live off of, outside of business expenses, in order to ensure you’re earning enough.

 One thing freelance business budgets sometimes include is taxes and retirement.
 But putting it in the budget and actually putting it aside are two different things.
 Getting hit with a surprise tax bill is certainly no fun; neither is waking up one day realizing you won’t have enough money to retire.